bislerium/solid_principle/src/solid_principle.dependency_inversion/After/README.md

-# Solution Explanation Without Code

-## Problem Scenario: Notification Service
+# Problem Scenario: Notification Service

 In the initial design of the `NotificationService`, the class was tightly coupled to specific implementations of notification senders (`EmailSender`, `PushNotificationSender`, `SMSSender`).
 This tight coupling made the system less flexible and harder to extend, as any change or addition to the notification senders required modifications to the `NotificationService` itself.